Procurementanalys/OCTOBULL/README.md

 ### 3. Building for Production

-To create a production-ready build, which bundles all code into optimized static files inside a `dist` folder, run:
+When you are ready to deploy your application, you need to create a production-ready build.
+This will bundle all your code into optimized static files (HTML, CSS, JavaScript) inside a `dist` folder.

 ```bash
 npm run build
 ```

-This step is handled automatically by the deployment workflow, but you can run it locally to test the build process.
+After running this command, you will find a new `dist` directory in your project.
+This is the folder you will deploy.

-### 4. Deploying to GitHub Pages (Automated)
+### 4. Deploying to GitHub Pages

-This project is configured for automated deployment to GitHub Pages using GitHub Actions.
+Follow these steps to host your application on GitHub Pages for free.

+**Step A: Create a GitHub Repository**

+If you haven't already, create a new repository on [GitHub](https://github.com/new) and push your project code to it.

-**Step A: Configure `vite.config.ts` (CRITICAL)**
+**Step B: Configure `vite.config.ts`**

-Before your first deployment, you **must** set the `base` option in the `vite.config.ts` file to your repository name.
-This is a one-time setup.
+Open the `vite.config.ts` file.
+You **must** set the `base` option to your repository name.
 For example, if your GitHub repository URL is `https://github.com/your-username/octobull-app`, you must change the file to:

 ```ts
 // vite.config.ts